Kaminyou/Dense-Normalization/README.md

 ## Datasets
 ### `real2paint` Dataset
 For the real domain, please download the [UHDM dataset](https://xinyu-andy.github.io/uhdm-page/) from its official website.
-For the painting domain, we have curated a dataset of high-resolution Vincent van Gogh paintings, which can be downloaded at [link](https://www.dropbox.com/scl/fi/gohkhvipij61w496eeqdw/vincent_van_gogh.zip?rlkey=vco57kdadendwhy4zzednkk4i&st=d127g9bk&dl=0).
+For the painting domain, we have curated a dataset of high-resolution Vincent van Gogh paintings, which can be downloaded at [link1](https://github.com/Kaminyou/UHR-Vincent-van-Gogh-real2paint) or [link2](https://www.dropbox.com/scl/fi/gohkhvipij61w496eeqdw/vincent_van_gogh.zip?rlkey=vco57kdadendwhy4zzednkk4i&st=d127g9bk&dl=0).
 Please note that we do not own these images; users should ensure their use does not trigger legal issues.

 ### `Kyoto-summer2autumn` Dataset
 Please download it at [link](https://github.com/Kaminyou/Kyoto-summer2autumn).